DHTMLX/gantt-docs/data/desktop/resource_management.md

 }}

 As of dhtmlxGantt v5.1, resources can be connected to tasks via the properties of the task object by the "many-to-one" relation **task.resourceId <-> resource.id**.
-There are no predefined resource properties and built-in logic regarding resources in the Gantt data model, so most of the resource work is done via custom coding and public API.
+Gantt provides predefined resource views for highlighting resource load, methods for breaking project down by a resource for load balancing, task and resource-specific work-time calendars, as well as the public API for implementing any custom behavior.

 <img src="desktop/resource_panel.png">